 A. Get in touch with Aimee Swanson, PhD, our Director of Research Administration, with your biosketch, project abstract, and the program announcement. firstname.lastname@example.org

-Q. Who do I contact about clinical performance metrics?
+Q. Who do I contact about clinical performance metrics and expectations?

 A. Get in touch with Brett Kelly, Director of Finance and Clinical Operations. email@example.com